Meet the Northern Lights in Greenland

 Today, we say goodbye to Ilulissat and set our course for Greenland’s capital, Nuuk.
 The flight offers stunning views of the landscape, and from above, you’ll enjoy one last breathtaking glimpse of the icebergs and fjords.
 After about an hour and a half, we land in Nuuk – Greenland’s largest city and cultural heart.

-Northern lights by boat
+Northern lights by boat (part of the excursion package)

 We sail into the fjord near Nuuk, leaving the city lights behind in search of darkness – and the chance to see the northern lights dance above the mountains and water.
 This outing is a beautiful fusion of Nuuk’s closeness to nature and Greenland’s dramatic contrasts, leaving a lasting impression.